 What we know

-Universal International Studios and Seth MacFarlane's Fuzzy Door Productions acquired the TV rights to Dungeon Crawler Carl in August 2024.
-Chris Yost, whose credits include Thor: Ragnarok and The Mandalorian, is writing the scripts.
+Universal International Studios and Seth MacFarlane's Fuzzy Door Productions acquired the TV rights in August 2024.
+Chris Yost (Thor: Ragnarok, The Mandalorian) is writing and executive producing.
+MacFarlane, Dinniman, and Erica Huggins are executive producing.
+Rachel Hargreaves-Heald (Fuzzy Door) is overseeing.

 Live-action vs. animated